Inverse Unscented Kalman Filter

 4 Apr 2023 · Himali Singh, Kumar Vijay Mishra, Arpan Chattopadhyay ·

 Rapid advances in designing cognitive and counter-adversarial systems have motivated the development of inverse Bayesian filters.
-In this setting, a cognitive `adversary' tracks its target of interest via a stochastic framework such as a Kalman filter (KF).
-The target or `defender' then employs another inverse stochastic filter to infer the forward filter estimates of the defender computed by the adversary.
-For linear systems, inverse Kalman filter (I-KF) has been recently shown to be effective in these counter-adversarial applications.
-In the paper, contrary to prior works, we focus on non-linear system dynamics and formulate the inverse unscented KF (I-UKF) to estimate the defender's state with reduced linearization errors.
-We then generalize this framework to an unknown system model by proposing reproducing kernel Hilbert space-based UKF (RKHS-UKF) to learn the system dynamics and estimate the state based on its observations.
-Our theoretical analyses to guarantee the stochastic stability of I-UKF and RKHS-UKF in the mean-squared sense shows that, provided the forward filters are stable, the inverse filters are also stable under mild system-level conditions.
-Our numerical experiments for several different applications demonstrate the state estimation performance of the proposed filters using recursive Cram\'{e}r-Rao lower bound as a benchmark.
+In this setting, a cognitive 'adversary' tracks its target of interest via a stochastic framework such as a Kalman filter (KF).
+The target or 'defender' then employs another inverse stochastic filter to infer the forward filter estimates of the defender computed by the adversary.
+For linear systems, the inverse Kalman filter (I-KF) has been recently shown to be effective in these counter-adversarial applications.
+In the paper, contrary to prior works, we focus on non-linear system dynamics and formulate the inverse unscented KF (I-UKF) to estimate the defender's state based on the unscented transform, or equivalently, statistical linearization technique.
+We then generalize this framework to unknown systems by proposing reproducing kernel Hilbert space-based UKF (RKHS-UKF) to learn the system dynamics and estimate the state based on its observations.
+Our theoretical analyses to guarantee the stochastic stability of I-UKF and RKHS-UKF in the mean-squared sense show that, provided the forward filters are stable, the inverse filters are also stable under mild system-level conditions.
+We show that, despite being a suboptimal filter, our proposed I-UKF is a conservative estimator, i.e., I-UKF's estimated error covariance upper-bounds its true value.
+Our numerical experiments for several different applications demonstrate the estimation performance of the proposed filters using recursive Cram\'{e}r-Rao lower bound and non-credibility index (NCI).

 PDF Abstract